gauthking/dcodeblock-frontend-client/README.md

-# Admin Dashboard with Role-Based Access Control - Frontend Client - DCODEBLOCK Submission
+# Admin Dashboard with Role-Based Access Control - Frontend Client - DCODEBLOCK Frontend Role Submission

 This is the frontend client for the **DCODEBLOCK Admin Dashboard with Role-Based Access Control application (Frontend Assignment-1)**, built using React, TypeScript, and other essential libraries to provide a seamless user experience.
 This repository is submitted as part of the DCODEBLOCK Frontend Engineer Hackathon.